-Restoring your roof can not only assist with energy conservation, it can provide your family with a strong feeling of protection and boost the curb appeal of your house.
+Restoring your roof can not only assist with energy conservation, but it can also provide your family with a strong feeling of protection and boost the curb appeal of your house.
 It is a reasonably simple method to learn how to mount roof shingles and one that will spare you time and money in the process.

-Installing New Roof Shingles in step-by-step process
+Install Roof Shingles following this step-by-step process

 If you have some time to spare then installing new roof shingles is something you can do.
-It’s a beginner level task and requires over one day to finish.
+It’s a beginner-level task and requires over one day to finish.
 However, it is a delicate process which is why many homeowners choose to go for a professional roofing installation company like Corey & Corey.
 With that said, let’s dive straight into the process of installing new roof shingles for your home.

 - Safety Comes First